groonga/groonga/doc/source/install/windows.rst

 .. seealso::

-  See :doc:`/install/cmake_options` for more details about CMake options.
+  See :ref:`cmake-options` for more details about CMake options.

 Build::